What is the real market size of the resale market?

 Insights

-- Only 10% of the resale market is digitized today, leaving massive opportunity for tech platforms to capture the remaining 90% of informal peer-to-peer transactions.
+- Only 10% of the global resale market is digitized today, leaving a massive greenfield opportunity for tech-enabled secondhand platforms to capture informal transactions worth hundreds of billions.

-- Asia-Pacific will overtake North America and Europe to become the largest resale region by 2030, driven by a 15.57% annual growth rate in markets like India and Southeast Asia.
+- Asia-Pacific is growing at over 15% annually and is on track to become the largest resale region by 2030, driven by China, Japan, India, and Southeast Asia.

 How do we define the resale market?